Last Updated October 7, 2020

-Critical Research has further committed to refer unresolved Privacy Shield complaints to the International Centre for Dispute Resolution, the international division of the American Arbitration Association (ICDR/AAA), an alternative dispute resolution provider located in the United States.
-If you do not receive timely acknowledgment of your complaint from us, or if we have not addressed your complaint to your satisfaction, please http://go.adr.org/privacyshield.html for more information or to file a complaint.
+Rumble has further committed and you agree to refer unresolved Privacy Shield complaints to the International Centre for Dispute Resolution, the international division of the American Arbitration Association (ICDR/AAA), an alternative dispute resolution provider located in the United States.
+If you do not receive timely acknowledgment of your complaint from us, or if we have not addressed your complaint to your satisfaction, please visit http://go.adr.org/privacyshield.html for more information or to file a complaint.
 The services of ICDR/AAA are provided at no cost to you.

 If you have any questions, comments or concerns about our privacy practices, please contact us via email using the address firstname.lastname@example.org.